jeffshen18/graphql-api/README.md

 For the purpose of this challenge, I used mLab for hosting the database that the API will query from.

-The database is prepopulated with two Shops, two Orders, four Products and four Line Items but the API supports the creation of new documents for each collection.
+The database is prepopulated with two Shops, two Orders, four Products and four Line Items.

 ## Operations